vippsas/vipps-login-api/api-guide/overview.md

 See [Automatic return from Vipps app](flows/automatic-return.md) for details about implementation and security considerations.

-#### No dialog flow - log the user in directly when possible

-Log the user into your website or service directly with the Login API, when the prerequisites are met.
-A user that can be logged in directly will get a better login experience and quickly come to the information and services that are relevant for them.

-When using this flow, a spinner will be shown while Vipps Login tries to log the user in.
-Once the process is completed, the user will be returned to the merchant as in the ordinary Vipps Login flow.

-Possible use cases:

-* The user is going to a section of your site/service that requires them to be logged in (e.g., my page or a personalized chatbot).
-This might be when the user is already on the webpage, or if the user is being linked directly to the page from an email or newsletter.
-* The user selects your login option.
-It is possible to try to log them in with Vipps first.

-See [No dialog flow](flows/no-dialog.md) for the technical details.

 ### Vipps Login from phone number

 *Vipps Login from phone number* is built to support special cases where login does not start in a browser or app.
 This could typically be physical contexts (e.g., point of sales solutions), on the phone (e.g., call-center solutions), or devices and terminals (e.g., TV boxes).